A store credit card is a credit card issued by a retailer, usually they offer in-store discounts and loyalty points

-Store cards can be a useful card to have in your wallet if you find yourself spending regularly in the same store.
+Store cards can be a useful card to have in your purse or wallet if you find yourself spending regularly in the same store.
 You do need to be in control of your money and be careful not to overspend.
 Here are some benefits and advantages of a store card credit card:

 You will usually get discount offers when you sign up for the card.
 This might include 25% off your first purchase, or double reward points for the first year.